-All Kenyon students and alumni are pre-approved to join the KCN, though you may need to be verified if you use an email address different from the one Kenyon has on file.
-Signing up for the KCN takes only a few minutes, and is even easier if you use your LinkedIn account to sign up.
+All Kenyon students and alumni are pre-approved to join the KCN with the email address Kenyon has on file.
+Signing up only a few minutes, and is even easier if you use your LinkedIn account.

-The Kenyon Career Network has migrated to a new platform.
-Even if you were a part of the old network, you'll need to sign up to remain an active KCN mentor.
+The KCN migrated to a new platform as of October 2018.
+If you were a part of our previous network, please sign up to remain an active mentor.

-The Kenyon College Career Development Office (CDO) maintains information to help Kenyon students and alumni connect with individuals and companies that are willing to assist, mentor, or house students who are exploring careers, and with internship and job opportunities that may be available.
-Students, employers, and volunteers should be aware that the CDO does not vet or conduct background checks on the students that may seek assistance, employers that may be offering opportunities, or volunteers who may be providing support.
-Employers, students, mentors, and hosts are highly encouraged to meet via a phone or Skype call prior to confirming any arrangements to determine suitability of fit and discuss mutual expectations.
-While the CDO is not responsible for what happens in arrangements that come from its networks, it is happy to assist students, employers, and volunteers with conflict resolution and resources should difficulties occur.
+Kenyon’s Career Development Office (CDO) maintains information to help Kenyon students and alumni connect with individuals and companies willing to assist, mentor or house students who are exploring careers,and with internship and job opportunities.
+Students, employers and volunteers should be aware that the CDO does not vet or conduct background checks on students who may seek assistance, employers who may be offering opportunities or volunteers who may be providing support.
+Employers, students, mentors and hosts are encouraged to meet via phone or Skype prior to confirming any arrangements to determine suitability of fit and discuss mutual expectations.
+While the CDO is not responsible for what happens in arrangements that come from its networks, it is happy to assist students, employers and volunteers with conflict resolution and resources should difficulties occur.